matthew3hansen/DSA_Project_3/README.md

 ### Running the Program

-To get readable directions that has the safest path type this into your terminal once you have downloaded the zip file and entered your preferred directory.
+To get readable directions run  this into your terminal once you have downloaded the zip file and entered your preferred directory.
 ```python3
 python3 main.py
 ```